What Is PSTN – A Complete Guide To The Public Phone Network

 In this blog, we’ll discuss everything you need to know about the PSTN and why more businesses are moving away from this aging technology.

-What Is the PSTN?
+What Is PSTN?

 The PSTN, sometimes referred to as the Plain Old Telephone Service (POTS), is the traditional telephone network used for voice communications.
 It consists of interconnected carriers that transmit voice signals through copper wires and circuit-switching technology.
 The PSTN has been in use since the late 1800s, providing a reliable means of communication for businesses and households worldwide.